appium/appium/docs/en/writing-running-appium/ios/audio-capture.md

 Simulator or a real device, but it is possible to redirect that stream to the host machine, where it could be captured.

-#### Requirements

-It is mandatory that the host machine has [FFMPEG](https://www.ffmpeg.org/download.html) installed and available in PATH.

-Mac OS since version 10.15 requires applications that record Microphone audio to be explicitly enabled in System Preferences->Security & Privacy->Privacy->Microphone tab.
-Make sure either FFMPEG itself or the parent Appium process (e.g. Terminal) is present in that list.

-The feature is potentially unsecure, so it must be explicitly allowed on the server side.
-The feature name is `audio_record`.
-See https://github.com/appium/appium/blob/master/docs/en/writing-running-appium/security.md for more details.

 #### mobile: startAudioRecording

 Starts audio recording process on the given host audio input with the given